 Living in a smaller apartment can help you further the cause.
 You will use less lighting, heating, air conditioning, electricity, heat and should have less garbage.
-Not only can you help your wallet, but you can help the world, too.
+So not only can you help your wallet, but you can help the world, too.

 Small thoughts, a big payoffSmall thoughts, a big payoff

 Thinking small in real estate is not only a practical necessity for many New Yorkers; it also may provide financial and other benefits.
 These include a cozy setting and a lower monthly obligation.
 According to a survey conducted a few years ago, the city’s residents spent about 65% of their income on rent.
 So while others may brag about the size of their apartment, you can laugh all the way to the bank.